Comic Sans: Defense

 Vincent Connare is reportedly not offended by the negative backlash over Comic Sans.
 At the Fourth Annual Boring Conference, he claimed to find the contempt for his work to be "mildly amusing."
 He has stated that he is proud of his creation, offering different rationales.
 One of these was that "Comic Sans does what it was commissioned to do, it is loved by kids, mums, dads and many family members.
 So it did its job very well.
 It matched the brief!"
 He has also referred to it as "the best joke I've ever told."
 In 2014, commenting on Comic Sans' critics and fans alike, Connare said, "If you love it, you don't know much about typography, [but] if you hate it, you really don't know much about typography either, and you should get another hobby."

-Lauren Hudgins of The Establishment argued that people who use Comic Sans should be treated with respect, not mockery, because "People without dyslexia need empathy for those who need concessions to manage the disability."
+Lauren Hudgins of The Establishment argued that people who use Comic Sans should be treated with respect, not mockery, because "people without dyslexia need empathy for those who need concessions to manage the disability."
+Defenders of Comic Sans also argue that the criticism the font receives is oftentimes exaggerated, and that its benefits deserve more credit.